Frequently Asked Questions

 Who Reviews Programs?

-Programs are reviewed by a team of independent experts in the field of reading who are knowledgeable about the IDA Knowledge and Practice Standards.
+Programs are reviewed by a team of independent experts in the field of reading who are knowledgeable about the IDA Knowledge and Practice Standards, science of reading, and structured literacy instruction.